 So, you can purchase pre-made tickets or get inspired by our sample ticket:

-Your work doesn’t end when the last ticket stub is drawn.
-In California, if you registered to host a raffle, you must complete and submit the Nonprofit Raffle Report: CT-NRP-2 by February 1 for the previous year.
+Your work doesn't end when the last ticket stub is drawn.
+In California, if you registered to host a raffle, you must complete and submit a nonprofit raffle report (Nonprofit Raffle Report: CT-NRP-2) by February 1 for the previous year.
 You have to complete the form regardless of the number of raffles you held during the registration period—even if you ended up not holding any.

 We know, we know.
 Needless paperwork is a bit annoying.
 But, that's how it is.